landisdesign/reactlibs-ts/README.md

 but it's also helping me get a feel for creating types and working with them.
 It also helps me make sure that I don't make a small change that cascades through the entire codebase simply by changing a function return without having to change the return type definition.
+Honestly, letting TypeScript decide these types instread of me consciously defining them feels fast but not deliberate.
 As I continue, I may undo this and try it again with less handwritten definition.

 I'm choosing to type the state pretty heavily, to allow it to take care of itself.
 By creating a `Cloneable<T>` interface, the top level of state doesn't